-- 1.1 In September 2009 the Climate Change Commission engaged Marketing Innovation Ltd to conduct a telephone questionnaire survey to determine the views of a representative selection of Derby people on climate change. - 1.2 The objectives of the review were to: - Provide the Commission with accurate and verifiable data showing public attitudes and their awareness of climate change - Determine what the public knew and believed about climate change, who they considered to be responsible for dealing with it, and how much they thought they could address the issues associated with climate change. - Identify specific actions that the public were prepared to take and how much they might be prepared to invest to tackle the problem. - Explore the experiences of the public with contractors who supply energy saving and renewable energy products and with the source of information about such products. - 1.3 The survey involved 1003 Derby residents who were selected at random from the current telephone directory.
-The report of the survey that has been provided by Marketing Innovation is contained in Appendix 2 of this report. - 1.4 In parallel with the Marketing Innovation survey, the Council's Consultation team conducted a similar on-line survey of Pointer Panel members.
+- 2.1 In September 2009 the Climate Change Commission engaged Marketing Innovation Ltd to conduct a telephone questionnaire survey to determine the views of a representative selection of Derby people on climate change. - 2.2 The objectives of the review were to: - Provide the Commission with accurate and verifiable data showing public attitudes and their awareness of climate change - Determine what the public knew and believed about climate change, who they considered to be responsible for dealing with it, and how much they thought they could address the issues associated with climate change. - Identify specific actions that the public were prepared to take and how much they might be prepared to invest to tackle the problem. - Explore the experiences of the public with contractors who supply energy saving and renewable energy products and with the source of information about such products. - 2.3 The survey involved 1003 Derby residents who were selected at random from the current telephone directory.
+The report of the survey that has been provided by Marketing Innovation is contained in Appendix 2 of this report.

+- 2.4 In parallel with the Marketing Innovation survey, the Council's Consultation team conducted a similar on-line survey of Pointer Panel members.
 This survey used many of the questions contained in the Marketing Innovation Survey.
-A copy of the report detailing the outcome of the Pointer Panel survey is contained in Appendix 3 of this report. - 1.5 What are considered to be the key findings of the Marketing Innovation survey are set out in the document of that title contained in Appendix 4 of this report. - 1.6 A comparison of the findings of the marketing Innovation Survey and those of the Pointer panel survey is contained in Appendix 5 of this report. - 1.7 The Climate Change Commission has now made several recommendations to the Climate Change Board and the Council Cabinet member with responsibility for climate change.
+A copy of the report detailing the outcome of the Pointer Panel survey is contained in Appendix 3 of this report. - 2.5 What are considered to be the key findings of the Marketing Innovation survey are set out in the document of that title contained in Appendix 4 of this report. - 2.6 A comparison of the findings of the marketing Innovation Survey and those of the Pointer panel survey is contained in Appendix 5 of this report. - 2.7 The Climate Change Commission is now recommended to consider the results of the two surveys and to identify and agree any consequent recommendations which members consider should be made to the Climate Change Board and the Council Cabinet member with responsibility for climate change.